Frequently asked questions...

 How Do I Make An Appointment At JK Healthcare?

 Appointments can be made by calling JK Healthcare on 6583 7717 or emailing us at email@example.com.
-Our friendly receptionist staff (Graham, Gina, Maddie or Meg) can also answer any questions you may have.
+Our friendly receptionist staff (Graham, Leanne, Maddie or Meg) can also answer any questions you may have.